murondj/megr2156-design-portfolio/docs/assignments/A01/index.md

 **Case 2: TJ Watson**

 TJ Watson is is a mechanical engineer that graduated from the Worcester Polytechnic Institute with a double major in Robotics Engineering and Mechanical Engineering.
 He currently is employed at Aurora Innovation as a Staff Hardware Engineer.
-This is the link to his portfolio that is being analyzed: https://www.tjwatson.net/work.html
+This is the link to his portfolio that is being analyzed [here](https://www.tjwatson.net/work.html)

 TJ's website is laid out in a simplistic way that allows the user to navigate through the tabs located at the top of the website.
 The user is able to find out personal information on TJ, his work experience and education, as well as information on his projects through his career.
 His resume is linked into the website as well for access to his employment and previous experiences.
 All the information on TJ's projects.
 Understandably, all of the projects he has worked on have limited access due to the nature of his work, but general information and patents of projects are documented as well as some pictures.
 A person would not be able to reproduce the work easily based on what is given, but they can find out more information based on the products on the websites.
 Under the assumption that not all the work is given to the public domain, the evidence of the projects TJ has worked on are only the final results, and not the whole process, so the user cannot draw conclusions based on the information given.